kannans89/graphql-learning/10.Query/query.md

 ### Step 5: Test the application

 Open the terminal window,navigate to the project folder.
-Type the command -`npm start`.Launch the browser and enter the url `http://localhost:9000/graphiql`.
+Type the command -`npm start`.Launch the browser and enter the URL `http://localhost:9000/graphiql`.
 Enter the following query in the GraphiQL window

 ```javascript
     {